turingschool/front-end-curriculum/lessons/module-4/server-side-testing.md

 - [chai](http://chaijs.com/) gives us the ability to make assertions
 - [chai-http](https://github.com/chaijs/chai-http) lets us make requests to our own server to check what the endpoints return

+Use your partner as a teammate: let them know when you've found something, ask them questions, and communicate your process when you figure something out.

 ### Mocha

 Take a look at the mocha documentation first.
 What do we need to run a test file using mocha?
 We want to be able to run the command `mocha --exit` in the terminal and have a test file run.
 What do we need to do?